andrevidela/Research-report/Thesis/index.md

 --          └ Head of the list
 ```

+Function bodies are implemented with _clauses_ of the form `*function name* *arguments* = *value*`, everything before the `=` is called _the left hand side_ and everything after is called _the right hand side_.
+Arguments on the left hand side are pattern matched, and for each corresponding match the function return a suitable value.

-For the body we need to recall the name of the function for every pattern match we make.
-In our case we only have two cases, the empty list `[]` and the non-empty list `x :: xs`.
-When we match on a value we may discover that we can access new variables and we give them names.
-In this case the `::` case allows us to bind the head and the tail of the list to the names `x` and `xs`.
-Depending on whether we are dealing with an empty list or not we return `True` or `False` to indicate that the list is empty or not.
+In this example, we only have two cases, the empty list `[]` and the non-empty list `x :: xs`.
+When we match on a value we may discover that we can access new variables and we give them names (or _bind_ them).
+In this case the `::` case allows us to bind[^4] the head and the tail of the list to the names `x` and `xs`.
+Depending on whether we are dealing with an empty list or not we return `True` or `False` to indicate if the list is empty.

 Pattern matching is particularly important in Idris because it allows the compiler to better understand how the types flow through our program.
-We are going to see an example of how dependent pattern matching manifests itself when we introduce _type holes_.
+We are going to see an example of how dependent pattern matching\cite{view_from_the_left} manifests itself when we introduce _type holes_.

 ### Dependent types example